Suez Canal pilots come under scrutiny after grounding of ship

 “We had a Suez crew on board, which is obligatory,” she said on “BBC News Hour” on Sunday.
 “You pay a fortune to go through the Suez Canal, about a $100,000 to $300,000, but you have to take on a Suez pilot.”

 “The canal authority says you have to take this crew on board,” George said.
-“You have to take a special electrician who has to operate what they call a Suez Canal projector, which is a massive headlamp that you stick on the foxhole at the front of the ship on the bow, and that’s in case anything happens.
+“You have to take a special electrician who has to operate what they call a Suez Canal projector, which is a massive headlamp that you stick on the forecastle at the front of the ship on the bow, and that’s in case anything happens.
 And then there’s also a few other crew who apparently have special rope skills.”

 She said the captain on the medium-size container ship she was on had been at sea for 42 years, having crossed the canal more times than he could remember.
 He said he had “never seen this crew do anything except sit in their special crew cabin,” George recounted.

-Note: An earlier version of this post incorrectly rendered the word "forecastle" as "foxhole" in a quote.